Metab0i/ObliviomMOD-VampiricProgressiveOverload/README.md

 ## TODO
 * When Undead Metabolic Acceleration is cast at stage 4 vampirism, make sure script doesn't do anything, and message informs player that nothing happened
   * ORRRR, to make things VERY interesting, it just kills your ass, lol
-* Level-Up attributes added and removed appropriately
-  * If you feel like attributes and skills level-ups are lacking, could always retain the last upgrade set of atts and skills of each rank
-    * E.g.
-      Lvl 1 = Att & Skills & Normal Weapon Resistance added;
-      Lvl 2 = remove lvl1 A&S&NWR add lvl2 A&S&NWR;
-      Lvl 3 = remove lvl1 and lvl2 A&S, add lvl3 A&S&NWR;
-       ...;
-      Lvl10 RANK LEVEL = remove lvl1,2,3,4,5,6,7,8 BUT NOT 9 A&S&NWR, add lvl10 A&S;
-      ...;
-    * Why remove all previous levels at each lvl?
-Just to make sure if there's some oddity with lvling, everything is taken care of
 * Sun Damage
   * At stages 75 and 100, check level and add corresponding sun damage
 * Add new Dreams